Realm of Kings

 "Realm of Kings" is a crossover comic book storyline published in 2010 by Marvel Comics.
-Written by Dan Abnett and Andy Lanning, it is a follow-up to the 2009 storyline "War of Kings" and introduced the setting known as the Cancerverse.
+Written by Dan Abnett and Andy Lanning, it is a follow-up to the 2009 storyline "War of Kings".
+The series introduced the setting known as the Cancerverse, an alternate universe that was conquered by the Many-Angled Ones and their servants, among them a corrupted Mar-Vell.

 Publication history

 The series started with a Realm of Kings one-shot that establishes the setting and is followed by a number of separate series or storylines which focus on how the different characters, Imperial Guard, Inhumans, Guardians of the Galaxy and Nova, deal with this situation.

 The storyline also includes the limited series Realm of Kings: Son of Hulk by Scott Reed, with art by Miguel Munera.
 This focuses on Hiro-Kala and his journey into the Microverse.

 Plot summary

 A giant time-space tear called the Fault had been created by Black Bolt's T-Bomb, killing both himself and the Shi'ar leader Vulcan.
-The Fault becomes an immediate concern for both the Guardians of the Galaxy and the Nova Corps.
-They sent Wendell Vaughn, the first Quasar, into the Fault to scout it, given that his energy form would be able to survive its treacherous storms.
-Quasar soon finds that the Fault is actually a tunnel, leading to another universe which reeked of corruption, ruled by evil organic masses that had consumed their universe like a cancer.
+The Fault becomes an immediate concern for the Guardians of the Galaxy and the Nova Corps, who send Wendell Vaughn, the first Quasar, into the Fault to scout it.
+Quasar discovers that the Fault is a tunnel leading to another universe that is ruled by a corrupted Mar-Vell and his servants, evil organic masses who consumed their universe like a cancer.
 It is described as a Cancerverse, where "Life has won, Death has lost."
 He is captured by that universe's Avengers (called the Revengers), who plan on imposing their Earth on his, to enable their gods, the Many-Angled Ones, to continue to spread.